napit-apps/green-agile-guide/docs/metrics/index.md

 ## Metric Categories

-This section is **work in progress**.
-The Green Agile Metrics framework is continuously evolving, and additional metrics and categories are being added over time.
-The structure below reflects the current state and will expand as new insights, practices, and sustainability needs emerge.
+This section represents the **current, complete baseline** of the Green Agile Metrics framework.
+At the same time, the framework is designed as an **open‑source and collaborative system**: everyone is invited to contribute improvements, refinements, and new metrics over time.

+While the existing categories and metrics form a coherent and usable foundation today, the framework will continue to evolve as practices mature, new sustainability challenges emerge, and the community contributes additional insights.

 The Green Agile framework organizes its metrics into clear categories to support different aspects of sustainable product development: